Twisted moments of L-functions and spectral reciprocity: The Kuznetsov formula

 as an absolutely convergent integral (by Stirling's formula), where $ \widehat{\mathcal{J}^{\pm}(., t)}(u)$ is given in \eqref{mellin-j}.
 This contour is within the region of holomorphicity of $\Phi(-u)$, but to the right of the poles of $\widehat{\mathcal{J}^{\pm}(., t)}$ for $t \in \Bbb{R} \cup [-i\vartheta, i\vartheta]$.
 To deduce the required bound, we may assume without loss of generality that $|t| \geq 1$.
 We shift the contour to the left to $\Re u = -A + 1/2$.
 On the way we pick up poles at $u = -2n \pm 2 it$, $n \in \{0, 1, \ldots, [\frac{1}{2}(A-\frac{1}{2})]\}$ with residues of the shape

 with various sign combinations.
 We estimate the remaining integral by Stirling's formula \eqref{stir} as

 which completes the proof for $\diamondsuit \in \{+, -\}$.

 The holomorphic case is similar (and a little easier).
 Here we have nothing to show for $k \leq A$, and for $k \geq A$, the contour shift to the left $\Re u = -A+1 \in \Bbb{N}$ does not produce any poles.
-The remaining integral can be estimated in the same way using the stronger bound for $A \in \Bbb{N}$ by the recursion formula for the gamma function.
+The remaining integral can be estimated in the same way using the stronger bound for $A \in \Bbb{N}$ by the repeated application of the recursion formula for the gamma function.

 b) We fix some $t_0 \in \Bbb{C}$ with $|\Im t_0| < \tau$.
 By assumption we can bend the contour in \eqref{start} to be to the right of $2t_0$ (within the region of meromorphicity of $\Phi$), but the unbounded part still runs at real part equal\footnote{to ensure absolute convergence since a priori we have no growth condition for $|\Im t| > 2\vartheta + \varepsilon$ available.} to $2\vartheta + \varepsilon/2$.
 We may pick up poles with residue $\widehat{\mathcal{J}^{\pm}(., t)}(-u_j)$, which are meromorphic functions with poles at most at $t = \pm i u_j/2$, while the remaining integral is holomorphic in a neighbourhood of $t_0$.